North Island, New Zealand

 Accordingly, most native families are concentrated in peripheral neighborhoods with far more precarious living conditions than those of the middle class of British descent or of many Asian and other immigrants.

-Growing Respect for Maori Territories and Rights
+Growing Respect for Native Territories and Rights

 But since 1960, the situation continues to improve.
 In that decade, a court declared colonial land confiscations illegal.